Langley railway station: Services

-Trains are formed of Class 345 Aventra trains with nine cars.
-Because the platforms are shorter than the trains, the doors in the last carriage and the last two doors in the eighth carriage do not open.
+The station is also served by a small number of early morning and late evening Great Western Railway services between London Paddington and Reading.

 Future

 Network Rail is developing plans for the Western Rail Approach to Heathrow.
 This is a new rail link to provide a direct service to the airport from Reading and Slough.
 The new line is proposed to leave the Great Western main line just east of Langley, connecting by tunnel to existing platforms at Heathrow's Terminal 5 station.